Stability-Preserving, Time-Efficient Mechanisms for School Choice in Two Rounds: Introduction

 \subsection{Overview of structural and algorithmic ideas}

-The main idea for obtaining a stability-preserving mechanism in round $\cR_2$ for Settings I and II lies in the notion of a {\em barrier} which ensures that students admitted in $\cR_2$ do not form blocking pairs.
+The main idea for obtaining a stability-preserving mechanism in round $\cR_2$ for Settings $A1$ and $A2$ lies in the notion of a {\em barrier} which ensures that students admitted in $\cR_2$ do not form blocking pairs.
 A crucial issue is to place barriers optimally to ensure that the number of students admitted is optimized (minimized or maximized) appropriately.
-The main idea in these settings for achieving DSIC mechanisms is to ensure that the best school that a student can be matched to is independent of her preference list.
-If so, her best outcome results from truthfully revealing her preference list.

-Perhaps our most interesting result is the pair of mechanisms for Setting III.
-As already pointed out, no oblivious mechanism exists for this problem.
-The idea behind our non-oblivious mechanism $\cM_1$ is to prepare the round $\cR_1$ matching $M$ in such a way that the defectors, i.e., residents of the City who opt not to participate in round $\cR_1$, will not be able to get admission to a better school by arriving only in round $\cR_2$.
-For this, $\cM_1$ needs to know the preference lists of not only students participating in round $\cR_1$, but also the defectors, hence making it non-oblivious.

 The algorithm for enumerating stable extensions of a stable matching, given in Section~\ref{sec.enumerate}, relies heavily on the fundamental structural property of stable matchings given in Lemma~\ref{lem:blocking}.
 Enumerated matchings are extended by only one student in an iteration.
 At each step, the algorithm finds all such feasible extensions by one student in a way such that there must be at least one feasible assignment, for any student, at each step.
 This assurance is crucial in guaranteeing that the delay between any two enumerated matchings is polynomial.